 Once the bolt securing the strap button has been removed, the three fingers that the residual fitment uses to grip onto the plastic guitar bowl will need to be pushed back inside the guitar and the fitment then removed completely.
 A bit of patience and you should be ok.

 Fashion a block of wood approximately half an inch thick, five inches long and three inches wide.
 (The exact dimensions will depend upon whether you have a deep or shallow bowl model guitar.)
 Affix to this some soft cushioning rubber or foam over the whole of one surface to a depth of about half an inch.

 Using a larger diameter traditional strap button and appropriate length screw (possibly in conjunction with a washer and some felt padding), working through the existing hole in the bottom of the instrument, secure the fabricated wooden block such that the rubber/foam is sandwiched between the block and the guitar bowl.

 The exact positioning of the wooden block needs to be such that the block is properly secured by the above screw, the longer (5”) edge runs parallel to the guitar top and the dowel tension rod can contact the fabricated block with at least an inch of play below it.

-Always ensuring that the dowel tension rod remains in contact with the fabricated wooden block, once the whole of the BD system is set up, DO NOT OVERTIGHTEN THE GRUB SCREW as this will potentially risk tearing the soundboard away from the plastic bowl.
+Always ensure that the dowel tension rod remains in contact with the fabricated wooden block.
+Once you have set up the whole of the BD system, DO NOT OVERTIGHTEN THE GRUB SCREW!
+Over-tightening the screw can potentially risk tearing the soundboard away from the plastic bowl.

-You can find out more about the JLD Bridge Doctor HERE
+You can read more about the JLD Bridge Doctor HERE